forging2012/godht/README.md

 # godht

-A very simple DHT crawler in Golang.
+A very simple and fast DHT crawler in Golang.

 ## Install
 ```bash